Indoor gardening: Choosing plants

 - Flowers or foliage?
 Decide whether you want attractive foliage all year round, or an eye-catching display of flowers or berries in a particular season.
 Some plants, especially those with variegated leaves, may combine more than one of these features.

 - Size: How much space have you got to accommodate a full-grown plant?
 Some plants, such as polka dot plant (Hypoestes phyllostachya), take up comparatively little room, while others, such as a grape ivy (Cissus rhombifolia), rapidly reach 2m (6ft) or more, unless pruned back.
+This will also dictate what type of planters you'll need, so make sure to buy indoor plants that will accommodate expected growth.

 - Cost: Popular houseplants such as spider plants, ivies (Hedera) and cyclamen are fairly cheap to buy and easy to replace.
 A palm or orchid, on the other hand, can be expensive.
 Before purchasing a costly specimen, consider carefully whether you know how to look after it and can give it the care and the environment it needs.